BlankParenthesis/PxlsNetworking/extensions/user_bans.md

 | 404 Not Found | No such Ban exists.                                              |

 ### PATCH
-Updates a specific ban that has been issued to the specified user.
+Updates a ban issued to a user.
 #### Request
 ```typescript
 {